Long Island Junk Trucks

 Just like junk cars, junk trucks can be recycled on Long Island as part of our cash for cars program.
 At Irving's Recyclables, we have these capabilities.
 And in this process, you can nab some extra money while also helping out the environment.
 Pretty cool, huh?

-There are harmful parts of a car that should not simply be discarded.
+There are harmful parts of junk trucks that should not simply be discarded.
 Among those the battery.
 Though this aspect does not make you much money, by recycling it you are keeping dangerous chemicals being kept away from the environment.
 Another is oil filters.
 Again, not a huge profit-bringer, but disposing of it properly can help save the environment, because engine oil does not wear out.
 So, by bringing it in, you will be putting it in good hands.

 But what makes junk trucks and cars valuable?
 There are a few items in each car that are the reasons behind your car's value.
 One of the most coveted pieces in any car is the catalyic converter.
 This piece is valuable because it contains palladium, rhodium, or platinum.
 These are precious metals that give the junk trucks more resale value when turning in to us to be recycled.

 This truck began production way back in 1987, but declining sales led to its end in 2010.
 The plant will produce a light-duty version of the truck, but the heavy duty version lost interest.
 Sales for the truck peaked in 2000, but began losing popularity ever since.
 This model was on the smaller side and truck owners began looking for larger options.